USS Geneva

 USS Geneva (APA-86) was a Gilliam-class attack transport that served with the United States Navy from 1945 to 1947.
 She was scrapped in 1966.

 History

 Geneva was named after a county in Alabama.
-She was launched under Maritime Commission contract 31 January 1945 by Consolidated Steel at Wilmington, California; acquired by the Navy 21 March 1945 and commissioned the following day.
+She was launched under Maritime Commission contract 31 January 1945 by Consolidated Steel at Wilmington, Los Angeles; acquired by the Navy 21 March 1945 and commissioned the following day.

 World War II

 Following shakedown out of San Diego, Geneva departed that port 19 May 1945 with over 500 marines and sailors for Pearl Harbor and Majuro atoll, Marshall Islands, where she arrived 7 June.
 After embarking marines and Japanese prisoners of war, she picked up additional passengers at Kwajalein for passage to Pearl Harbor.
 At Pearl Harbor, she picked up veterans whom she landed at San Francisco 27 June.

 Proceeding to Seattle, she embarked nearly a thousand soldiers for the garrison forces on Okinawa, debarking them at Buckner Bay 12 August.